Michel Platini: Juventus (1982–1987)

 He won the Serie A title with Juventus in 1984 and 1986, the European Cup Winners' Cup in 1984 (setting up Vignola's opening goal in the Turin club's 2–1 victory over Porto in the final of the competition), the 1984 European Super Cup, the European Cup in 1985 and the 1985 Intercontinental Cup.
 He finished top scorer in Serie A for three consecutive seasons (1982–83, 1983–84, and 1984–85), and won a hat-trick of European Footballer of the Year awards (1983 through 1985).
 He was also voted Player of the Year by World Soccer magazine in 1984 and 1985.

 "I played for Nancy because it was my hometown club and the best in Lorraine, for Saint-Étienne because it was the best team in France, and for Juventus because it is the best team in the world!"

 — —Platini after his final match in Serie A against Brescia, in 1987.

 The 1985 European Cup final against Liverpool at the Heysel Stadium in Brussels should have been the crowning moment of Platini's Juventus career, but was instead overshadowed by the Heysel Stadium disaster in which 39 people died, and 600 more were injured.
 It was decided to proceed with the match in order to avoid inciting any further trouble, and after both captains had appealed for calm, the match began just under an hour and a half beyond schedule, with riot police still engaged in a pitched battle with Juventus fans.
-Platini scored the only goal of the match from a penalty kick, which had been controversially awarded for a foul just outside the area on Zbigniew Boniek, after the Frenchman had met his run behind the defence towards goal with a long ball.
+Platini scored the only goal of the match from a penalty kick, which had been controversially awarded by referee André Daina for a foul just outside the area on Zbigniew Boniek by Gary Gillespie, after the Frenchman had met his run behind the defence towards goal with a long ball.
 In the days following the final, Platini was criticised in some quarters for his lack of restraint in celebrating Juventus' win.
 In his own defence, Platini maintained that he had not been made fully aware of the scale of the disaster.
 In the 1985 Intercontinental Cup final against Argentinos Juniors, Platini scored from a penalty during regulation time, also having another goal disallowed, and later assisted Michael Laudrup's equaliser; he subsequently netted the match-winning penalty in the resulting shoot-out, and was named Man of the Match.
 Following the 1986 World Cup in Mexico, Platini spent another season at Juventus before retiring from football in June 1987.